Yerren/FreshWDL/README.md

 ## Troubleshooting
 #### (24 Hour) Graphs having strange straight line portions for 12 hours spans:
 - Caused by the clientraw files uploading in 12 hour format.
-Adjust settings so that uploads are in 24 hour format.
+Download the newest version of WD to fix this issue.